About the climate extremes analyses

 Data used

 The extreme climate analyses are calculated from homogeneous and high-quality temperature and rainfall datasets respectively.
 The homogeneous temperature dataset, known as the Australian Climate Observations Reference Network - Surface Air Temperature, or ACORN-SAT, dataset) was developed specifically for monitoring long-term trends and variability in the Australian climate.
-This dataset employs the latest analysis techniques and takes advantage of newly digitised observational data to provide a daily temperature record over the last 100 years.
+This dataset employs the latest analysis techniques and takes advantage of newly digitised observational data to provide a daily temperature record over more than 100 years.
 This data will enable climate researchers to better understand long-term changes in monthly and seasonal climate, as well as changes in day-to-day weather.
 The high-quality daily rainfall dataset is based on a historical rainfall dataset (Lavery et al. 1992), which involved identifying and removing problem records using statistical techniques, visual checks and station history information (metadata).

 Please note that any use of these data should be acknowledged to the Bureau of Meteorology.
 Apart from the purposes of study, research, criticism and review, no part of these data may be reproduced, or redistributed for any commercial purposes, or distributed to a third party for such purpose, without written permission from the Director of Meteorology.